jdsantelicesl/carpoolNative/Instructions.md

 - [ ] Auto delete ride after user joins a similar one. (big assignment will try to do sunday)
 - [ ] Add all user requests to a page in messages--so user can see their requests.
 - [ ] Auto delete rides after 2 weeks of inactivity (low priority)
+- [x] Prompt user to install update when available (Works for Testflight)
-- [ ] Prompt user to install update when available (force them with an alert that takes them to testflight or appstore) (research)
+- [ ] Prompt user to install update from AppStore (Once have APP_ID from AppStore)

 ## Get started